 I was very lucky to have a station during my early years that included a 50′ tower with a Cushcraft A6270-13S and Cushcraft 13 element 2-meter beam.
 I had a lot of fun on 2m and 6m SSB during that time!
 The radio was an IC-746 which I still have and use today!

 Technician – June 12, 1998 as KB9SZN (age 12)

 W9TWJ – August 2, 1999

 General – October 10, 1999

 Activities include: contesting, Field Day, satellites, local nets, rag chewing, DMR, and volunteering as a VE.

 From 2002 until 2017, I served as the Webmaster for the Old Post Amateur Radio Society (W9EOC).
 For the 2018 through 2020 term, I served as President of the Clear Lake Amateur Radio Club (K5HOU).

 I am an ARRL Life Member, AMSAT Life Member (#2519), and member of the Johnson Space Center Amateur Radio Club (W5RRR) and Clear Lake Amateur Radio Club (K5HOU).

 I currently serve as Vice President of the Clear Lake Amateur Radio Club and QSL Manager/Webmaster for the Johnson Space Center Amateur Radio Club.

 I graduated from Eastern Illinois University with a BS in Engineering and from Southern Illinois University with a BS Electrical Engineering.
 I am a licensed Professional Engineer (PE) in the State of Texas.
-I currently live in the Houston area and work in the oil/gas industry as a coordinator for electrical regulatory, caustic, and commercial planning at ExxonMobil’s Baytown complex.
+I currently live in the Houston area and work in the oil/gas industry as a mechanical supervisor at ExxonMobil’s Baytown complex.